keatenluv/Osiris/README.md

 * Database Management Systems & Exploits
 * Web Site Exploitation

-*This repo houses all programs developed for this class and directions for using them.*<br>
+*This repo houses all programs developed for this class and directions for usage.*<br>

 ## Osiris_binary.py program file